Mandan rallies past No. 5 Bismarck to get its marquee win

 Eaglestaff had four of the Demons’ eight three-pointers in the first half.
 Carter Sims sank two.
 Sims finished with 11 points.
 Cole Jahner had 10 and Kyler Scott nine.

-Bismarck plays at Turtle Mountain on Thursday, while the Braves host No. 2 Century on Friday.
+Bismarck played at Turtle Mountain on Thursday, while the Braves host No. 2 Century on Friday.

 "It's getting late, but we know we're a good team.
 We know what we're capable of," Grubb said.
 "Just gotta go back to work at practice tomorrow."